[5 MIN READ]

 The Swedish Acute Rehab Unit at Cherry Hill treats patients in the early stages of recovery from all types of brain injury.
 The U.S. News and World Report recognized the facility for providing outstanding patient care.

-Along with medical care, SNI offers several support groups for people recovering from brain injury and caregivers.
+Along with medical care, Swedish Neuroscience Institute offers several support groups for people recovering from brain injury and caregivers.
 Dr. Benson also recommends the Brain Injury Alliance of Washington as a community resource for patients and families.
 With the right treatment and support, patients and families can better understand how to live with and recover from a brain injury.

 About the AuthorMore Content by Swedish Neuroscience Team